Potnislab/pathogendiversity/README.md

 <sup>3</sup>

+<sup>*</sup>These authors contributed equally to this work.

+Corresponding Author: Neha Potnis, nzp0024@auburn.edu

-The manuscriptThis study is available as a preprint at https:
+This study is available as a preprint at https:

 ## Abstract